rozzzly/custom-electron-titlebar/README.md

 This project is a typescript library for electron that allows you to configure a fully customizable title bar.

-## IMPORTANT
+##  ⚠️🚨 **[ NOTE ]** 🛑🚧
-**This project has been archived and is now read-only.
-I thank all the people who supported the project with issues, pull request, ideas, etc. <br/>Because I do not have the time to continue with the development of it I have decided to close this project, but, you can always rely on the code to develop something better 😉**
+The project was ~~abandoned~~ _archived_ by its original author.
+Just prior to being archived, [#154](https://github.com/AlexTorresSk/custom-electron-titlebar/pull/154) had been merged which makes use of [`@electron/remote`](https://github.com/electron/remote) instead of the deprecated `electron.remote` that was removed in electron v14.
+To be frank, I just wanted support for v14.
+That's why I forked and will be publishing to npm under the `@rozzzly` scope.
+I don't really have any intention of adding new features.
+If some bug is affecting me, I'll patch and release.
+But can't promise that I'll have much time to fixing any _reported_ bugs. **If anyone PR's a bugfix or new feature, I'll try to merge them and publish promptly.** Otherwise, 🤷‍♂️ _"when I get around to it."_

-### **It is a library for electron, it cannot be used on a basic website.**
+## It is a library for **electron**, it **cannot** be used on a **normal website**.

 [![LICENSE](https://img.shields.io/github/license/AlexTorresSk/custom-electron-titlebar.svg)](https://github.com/AlexTorresSk/custom-electron-titlebar/blob/master/LICENSE)
 [![NPM Version](https://img.shields.io/npm/v/custom-electron-titlebar.svg)](https://npmjs.org/package/custom-electron-titlebar)